- What Does Exception_Access_Violation Error Mean on Windows 10/11?

 If you’re running Windows 11, you can search for the app in the Start menu, right-click it, and select Uninstall.

-There you have it— solutions to fix your “Access Violation at Address” problems on Windows 10.
+There you have it— solutions to fix your “Access Violation at Address” problems on Windows 10 and 11.
 Go through the steps discussed in this guide to resolve the problem.
-We are hopeful that one of the methods can fix the Access violation at address error!
+We are hopeful that one of the methods can fix your problem.

 Feel free to use the comment box below to share which method helped you get rid of the error.